toddsdk/albiondata-sql/README.md

 ## Usage

-Thanks to [viper](https://github.com/spf13/viper) and [cobra](https://github.com/spf13/cobra) you have 3 ways to configure albiondata-client.
+Thanks to [viper](https://github.com/spf13/viper) and [cobra](https://github.com/spf13/cobra) you have 3 ways to configure albiondata-sql.

 ### 1.)
 Traditional by configfile